-The longer you’re with someone, the harder a breakup hits you.
+The longer you’re with someone, the harder it is to get over them.
 Time eventually heals all, but there are some things you can do to more quickly get over someone.

-Getting rejected is a difficult thing to deal with, but it happens to the best of us.
+Getting dumped is a difficult thing to deal with, but it happens to the best of us.
 Show me a person who’s never been dumped and I’ll show you a unicorn.

 To put this in perspective, the only other time I cried as an adult was when my father died.
 Being dumped is so stressful that it makes even the most stoic of us lose control of our emotions.